suzana-ilic/cpp/README.md

 **port of R data.table package to Python**

 ### Conway's Game of Life
-You could make a Conway's Game of life simulator in C++.
+You could make a [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulator in C++.
 Its something I built as a project in my high School CS class.
-Here's a link to learn more about it [https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ## YouTube